khoa8/webdev/README.md

 (i) Two-factor authentication is a security process in which the users provide two different authentication factors to verify themselves.

-Example: when withdrawing of money from an ATM, user must use a correct bank card (something the user has) and a correct PIN (something the user knows).
+(ii) Example: when withdrawing of money from an ATM, user must use a correct bank card (something the user has) and a correct PIN (something the user knows).

-It is not hackproof.
+(iii) It is not hackproof.
 It just provides stronger authentication.

 ### (c)